We adore this fine motor bear rescue!

 Remember, keep your preschooler’s temperament in mind.
 You may notice that this begins as a Breakfast Invitation, and then the extension happens after their nap.

-Regardless of how it begins or ends, remember that you planted a seed.
-You offered an invitation to play that will over into their independent thinking and playtime later.
+Remember that you planted a seed regardless of how it begins or ends.
+You offered an invitation to play that will go over into their independent thinking and playtime later.